 Whitireia and Weltec require all international students to have an IELTS 6.5 (no band lower than 6.0) or equivalent.

-Our programmes offer an intensive, full time experience studying alongside a dedicated cohort.
+Our Master programmes are full-time intensive experiences studying alongside a dedicated cohort.
 Part time options are available for the PGDipICT and PGCertICT programmes only.

 We work closely with student support services, Māori at Victoria and Pasifika at Victoria at Victoria University of Wellington to provide a welcoming and supportive environment for Māori and Pacific students.
 Whitireia offers support through the Pacific Community Liaison Team and Te Ariki Wi Neera for Māori students.
 WelTec has the Pasifika Student Support and Māori Student Support.
 Wellington ICT Graduate School announced two full tuition scholarships for Māori and Pasifika students for 2019 and 2020, you can read more about it on Our Scholarships page.

 Currently, the Wellington ICT Graduate School has two fully funded scholarships for Maori/Pasifika students in 2019.
 However, we actively post all applicable funding opportunities via our news blog and social media channels.
 Be sure to follow our feeds to stay up-to-date.
 Victoria University offer scholarships at postgraduate level based on a variety of criteria, check here to find out more.
 Wellington ICT Graduate School programmes are also eligible for Study Link.

 All fees are set by the respective tertiary organisation.
 All fees are reviewed annually and are subject to change each year.
 For 2019 these are estimated below in NZD:

 MSwDev – 180 points Domestic: $13,275 International: $52,516

 MUXD – 180 points Domestic: $13,275 International: $52,516